 Jane brings varied interests and knowledge to role on the EHS Board of Directors and Membership Director as:

 - a reader, librarian, gardener, parent, wife, volunteer, cook, and photographer, not in order of importance or skill.

 - a self-described “compost geek” who graduated from the City of Edmonton’s Master Composter/Recycler course in 2013.

 After many years of volunteering in schools and the community because she “had to”, she now volunteers with EHS because she wants to.

 L. A. Thomas is a long-time EHS member who credits her father for her gardening genes.
 She is interested in all aspects of gardening, but is not as ruthless as she should be when it comes to eliminating self-seeded volunteers in the very large garden she and her husband Eric maintain.

-Retired after 30 + years in the IT field, she hopes that her background can be of benefit to the EHS.
 In spite of a somewhat wild garden, she is otherwise very organized and looks forward to learning more about Board responsibilities and making a positive contribution in her first opportunity to serve on a Board.

 She and Eric manage the Gardener’s Gate, our full-colour, magazine-style newsletter.